MitchTalmadge/Sricam-AP009-Web-Bootstrap/README.md

 ---

+### Installing:

+1. Either build the package using the instructions above, or download one of the pre-built update packages from the [releases](https://github.com/MitchTalmadge/Sricam-AP009-Web-Bootstrap/releases) page.

+2. Login to your Sricam web interface (usually on port 81, default username **admin** with no password)

+3. Go to the settings page, then to **Upgrade Device Firmware**.

+4. Upload the update package to the **Upgrade Device Embeded Web UI** field.

+This should be all.
+Refresh the page if needed.

+---

 ### Credit where it's due:

 These blog posts helped me get to where I am.
 I appreciate these peoples' hard work.